vaibhav-mattoo/vaibhav-mattoo.github.io/_posts/2025-06-20-array-leader-second-largest-element-in-the-array.md

 ---
-title: Sorting algorithms
-description: Some theory and implementation of major array sorting algorithms in C++
+title: Array leaders, Second largest element in the array
+description: Array algorithms related to finding some sort of maximum in the array
 layout: post
-math: true
 categories: [DSA, Array Algorithms]
 tags: []
 date: 2025-06-19 05:25 -0700
 ---

-## Array leaders problem
+# Array leaders problem

 - Find all elements of the array such that they are greater than or equal to every element to their right.